Interesting Facts about Crow Indians

 - Fact 21 - Food: Men hunted buffalo and deer.
 Meat was supplemented by roots, berries and fruits

 - Fact 22 - History: In 1851 the Crow were granted 35 million acres of land but this was quickly reduced in 1868 to 8 million acres but in 1870 they were moved on to an Indian reservation in Oklahoma

 Crow Native American

-We have included a selection of trivia and interesting facts about Crow Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Crow Indians which we hope will be of help with homework.
 Most of these interesting facts about Crow Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Crow Native Americans and info will help you increase your knowledge on the subject of Crow Native Americans.
+Many of these interesting and random pieces of information and fun facts about Crow Indians and info will help you increase your knowledge on the subject of Crow Indians.